bdavis222/dot-scanner/README.md

 dotscanner
 ```

-Some demo images are included in `images/demo/`, which can be used as explained below to familiarize oneself with how the software works.
+Some demo images are included in `images/demo/`, which can be downloaded and used as explained below to familiarize oneself with how the software works.

 ## The Configurations Window
 The first window displayed in the GUI is the Configurations Window: